Resume Buzzwords to Avoid

 Most professional positions require independence and self-direction.
 Stating that you’re a self-starter suggests these qualities aren’t assumed, which can actually work against you.

 The phrase also sounds defensive, as if you’re preemptively addressing concerns about whether you need constant supervision.
-Confident professionals show their initiative through their actions.
+Confident professionals show their initiative through their actions, not through declarations.

 What to Say Instead